openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 Viewing compute host status
 ---------------------------

-Users can use the ``sinfo -Nl`` command to view the status of compute node hosts in your Flight Compute cluster.
+Users can use the ``sinfo -Nl`` command to view the status of compute node hosts in your Flight Compute research environment.

 .. code:: bash